ePages-de/epages-devportal/_posts/2020/2020-06-23-hr-insights-remote-recruiting.md

 about_authors: ["kkoessler", "kwendt"]
 ---

-At ePages, we do remote recruiting all over the year, because we’re not only hiring employees from Germany but also from all over the world.
+At ePages, we do remote recruiting all over the year, because [we’re not only hiring employees from Germany but also from all over the world](https://epages.com/us/career/){:target="_blank"}.
 Currently, we have employees from more than 20 countries, e.g. from Greece, Russia, and Canada.
 In these days, we had to conduct all job interviews remote - also for applicants based in Germany.
 As many of you will face the same challenge, we'd like to share our experiences with you and present how our remote recruiting process looks like and what we have changed due to COVID-19.